-The 2000s were a decade of change: a new decade, a new century and a new millennium.
-A time when our nation experienced the consequences of a horrifying tragedy: the terrorist attacks on September 11, 2001, but also a time that fortunately ended on a joyful note when as many children across the country saw themselves represented in our nation’s highest political office for the first time with the election of the first African American President, Barack Obama.
+The 2000s were a decade of change: a new decade, a new century, and a new millennium.
+A time when our nation experienced the consequences of a horrifying tragedy: the terrorist attacks on September 11, 2001, but also a time that fortunately ended on a joyful note when many children across the country saw themselves represented in our nation’s highest political office for the first time with the election of the first African American President, Barack Obama.
 This decade also witnessed the Coretta Scott King Books Awards continuing to shine its light on numerous prominent authors and illustrators.
 In the 2000s, the CSK Book Award was given to its first Nobel Prize winner, Toni Morrison, 2005 CSK Author Winner for Remember: The Journey to School Integration.
-Jerry Pinkney won an additional CSK Illustrator Winner Award in 2002 for Goin’ Someplace Special and was awarded an CSK Illustrator Honor two more times, in 2005 for God Bless the Child and in 2009 for The Moon Over Star.
-Ashley Bryan added two more CSK Illustrator Winner Awards to his mantle, in 2004 for Beautiful Blackbird and in 2008 for Let It Shine.
+Jerry Pinkney won an additional CSK Illustrator Winner Award in 2002 for Goin’ Someplace Special and was awarded a CSK Illustrator Honor two more times, in 2005 for God Bless the Child and in 2009 for The Moon Over Star.
+Ashley Bryan added two more CSK Illustrator Winner Awards to his mantle, in 2004 for Beautiful Blackbird and 2008 for Let It Shine.
 Mildred D. Taylor won her final CSK Author Award in 2002 for The Land.

 Born in Maryland in 1967 as the youngest of six children, Bryan was always an artistic child.
 With a mother who worked as a teacher, Bryan was always surrounded by books and was primarily drawn to the art in picture books.
 He remembers reading The Snowy Day by Ezra Jack Keats and Harold and the Purple Crayon and becoming fascinated by the illustrations and the joy they conveyed.
-This led to him to attend art school at Pratt Institute in New York where his signature watercolor and collage pieces attracted the attention of children’s book publishers.
+This led him to attend art school at Pratt Institute in New York, where his signature watercolor and collage pieces attracted the attention of children’s book publishers.
 Of his nine CSK winner and honor awards, five of them were awarded in the 2000s.
 He has won more CSK awards than any other illustrator.

 In 2001, Bryan was awarded his first CSK Illustrator Winner Award for Uptown, which he also wrote.
 Uptown celebrates Harlem, the historic African American New York City neighborhood that has been the home of Black intellectuals, poets, and activists.
 This thriving community, seen through the eyes of a young boy, allows the reader to feel the vibrant nature of the neighborhood and its people through everyday life experiences.
 From basketball courts and brownstones to the Apollo Theater and the jazz stylings of Duke Ellington, Bryan’s artwork effectively conveys the joy and sometimes struggles of this community.